kangbojk/go-react-fullstack/README.md

 #### WebSocket
-This application use [gorilla/websocket](https://github.com/gorilla/websocket) to update progress bar.
+[gorilla/websocket](https://github.com/gorilla/websocket) is used to update progress bar.

 ![](asset/go-react-ws.gif)

-One can use AJAX to update the progress bar with polling, but here WebSocket is used as demonstration to substitute polling.
+One can uses AJAX to update the progress bar with polling, but here WebSocket is used as demonstration to substitute polling.
 (Note that this application was originally served as a dashboard, it received command from other endpoint.
 If a notify mechanism is not implemented, we have to choose polling.)

 #### Auth